odea-project/qAlgorithms/report/report.md

 @todo relation of DQSmin to DQS

 ### Future Improvements and Additions
+**Performance Improvements**
+As of now, the algorithm is not multithreaded.
+Doing so would provide a significant increase in execution speed.

 OpenMS uses binary format for raw data, similar approach (save intermediates of workflow in binary to improve processing speeds) more subsetting